Madoshakalaka/trunk-compress/README.md

 The name `frontend` is important.

-dist must have an `identity` folder to start with.
 It's recommended to add this to `Trunk.toml`:

 ```toml
 [build]